mattermost/docs/source/cloud/cloud-administration/sso-office.md

 **Note:** The system must be using SSL for use with Office365 as Microsoft only allows OAuth redirect URIs that are SSL enabled.

-## Migrating an existing connection
+## Migrating OAuth 2.0 configuration to OpenID Connect

-To migrate an existing Office 365 OAuth connection to OpenID:

-[TBD]

-## Creating a new connection
+OAuth 2.0 is being deprecated and replaced by OpenID Connect.
+Refer to the product documentation to [convert your existing OAuth configuration] for Office 365 to the new OpenID Connect standard.

+## Configuring Office 365 as a Single Sign-On (SSO) service

-### Step 1: Creating new app registration in Azure Portal
+### Step 1: Register an application in Azure Portal

 1. Log in to your [Azure Portal](https://portal.azure.com/) with the account that relates to the Azure Active Directory tenant where you want to register the application.
 You can confirm the tenant in the top right corner of the portal.